You know the the sinking feeling when you accidentally wiped out half of the repo with a harmless looking

 $ git reset --hard 80789fa6a027b3ee3dec760e5784c61b7e4c9d17

-It’s really hard to delete anything permanently in Git, in that it’s an excellent program!
+It’s relatively hard to delete anything permanently in Git.

 Also, see this nice thread on the dangers of